middleware-labs/agent-apm-php/README.md

 ### agent-apm-php
 Description: Agent APM for PHP

+### Prequisites
+* To monitor APM data on dashboard, [Middleware Host-agent](https://docs.middleware.io/docs/getting-started) needs to be installed.

 ### Guides
 To use this APM agent, you need to follow below steps:
-1. Run `code composer require middleware/agent-apm-php` in your project directory.
+1. Run `composer require middleware/agent-apm-php` in your project directory.
 2. After successful installation, you need to add `require 'vendor/autoload.php';` in your file.
 3. Then after, you need to add `use Middleware\AgentApmPhp\MwApmCollector;` line.
 4. Now, you need to add following code in your desired function of any class.
 This will collect the data, Like: called ClassName, FunctionName, TargetFile and send it to the Middleware Dashboard: